 To locate articles on a topic in CINAHL, there are two ways of searching: 1) keyword or 2) subject heading.

 Subject heading searching is a targeted way to search for articles.
 Articles in CINAHL have been indexed with CINAHL Headings, which work like a thesaurus.
 If there is more than one way of describing a concept or topic (i.e. hypertension or high blood pressure), the subject heading will take all of those varieties into consideration - saving you the time of having to experiment with different keywords.
-See a video tutorial here.
+See a video tutorial of subject heading searching here.

 When viewing your search results in CINAHL, you will see different links depending on the availability of the full-text such as: